gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-During protection engine initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4), but before protection engine key-management has completed and the Protected Assocation Parameter Validation has complteed, the inband Key Management MAY use DATA chunks that SHALL use the Protection Engine PPID (see {{iana-payload-protection-id}}).
+During protection engine initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4), but before protection engine key-management has completed and the Protected Assocation Parameter Validation is completed, the in-band Key Management MAY use DATA chunks that SHALL use the Protection Engine PPID (see {{iana-payload-protection-id}}).
 These DATA chunks SHALL be sent unprotected by the protection engine as no keys have been established yet.
-As soon as the protection engine has been intialized and the validation has occured, any protection engine that uses inband key management, i.e. sent using SCTP DATA chunks with the Protection Engine PPID, will have their message protected inside SCTP CRYPTO chunk protected with the currently established key.
+As soon as the protection engine has been intialized and the validation has occured, any protection engine that uses in-band key management, i.e. sent using SCTP DATA chunks with the Protection Engine PPID, will have their message protected inside SCTP CRYPTO chunk protected with the currently established key.
+SCTP CRYPTO chunk state evolution is described in {{init-state-machine}}.

 Key management MAY use other mechanism than what provided by SCTP CRYPTO chunks, in any case the mechanism for key management MUST be detailed